 The Judicial Board is a student-led group supporting the Honor Code—they represent Tippie students and do not make decisions regarding academic misconduct.
 When an academic misconduct occurs, the case is initially reported to the associate dean after which students are allowed to appeal their charges.
 When an appeal is filed, two board members objectively investigate each appeal and report their findings.
 Then, a separate group of board members and faculty make recommendations to the associate dean based on the investigation report.

-Interested in becoming a Judicial Board member?
-Applications are accepted each fall.
+Applications for the Judicial Board are accepted each fall.